-Figure 3.5 Simple ESD & EMI enhancement and more elaborate motor output protection
+Figure 3.6 Simple ESD & EMI enhancement and more elaborate motor output protection

-3.6 Very low I/O voltage operation
+3.7 Very Low I/O Voltage Operation

-In cases, where an I/O voltage of 1.8V (or even lower, due to tolerance) is to be used, the VIO undervoltage threshold level might be too high, to safely release the TMC2300 from reset state.
-A simple way to avoid the need for an additional I/O voltage regulator (e.g. 2V type), is to use the internal 1.8V regulator to self-supply the TMC2300 VIO pin.
-In order to allow power-up, the voltage on pin at VIO/NSTDBY has to be forced to min.
-1.4V.
-In order to go back to low power standby, pull it down to less than 0.6V.
-A PNP transistor gives a low resistive switch to supply VIO.
+In cases, where an I/O voltage of 1.8V (+-5%) is to be used, the VIO undervoltage threshold level might be too high, to safely release the TMC2300 from reset state.
+To solve, use the internal 1.8V regulator to self-supply the TMC2300 VIO pin, because it delivers slightly more than the rising reset voltage threshold, since it follows the same tolerance stray.
+For power-up, force the voltage on VIO/NSTDBY to min.
+1.4V using a port pin.
+To go back to low power standby, pull it down to less than 0.6V.
+A PNP transistor gives a low resistive switch to supply VIO during operation.